sksoumik/ai_ml/README.md

 **Standardization** assumes that your data has a Gaussian (bell curve) distribution.
 This does not strictly have to be true, but the technique is more effective if your attribute distribution is Gaussian.
 Standardization is useful when your data has varying scales and the algorithm you are using does make assumptions about your data having a Gaussian distribution, such as linear regression, logistic regression, and linear discriminant analysis.

 Normalization -> Data distribution is not Gaussian (bell curve).
+Typically applies in KNN, ANN

 Standardization -> Data distribution is Gaussian (bell curve).
+Typically applies in Linear regression, logistic regression.

+Note: Algorithms like Random Forest (any tree based algorithm) does not require feature scaling.

 ### How to determine the optimal threshold for a classifier and generate ROC curve?